jporter16/Web-Fiction-Reviews/README.md

 ## About The Project

-Web Fiction Reviews is a full-stack web app that provides a forum for users to review their favorite stories.
+Web Fiction Reviews is a full-stack web app that provides a forum for users to review their favorite stories that have been posted online.
 Users can add new pages for stories, review stories, upvote reviews, and create collections of their favorite stories.
 To test out the app, visit www.webfictionreviews.com
 <p align="right">(<a href="#readme-top">back to top</a>)</p>